U.S. Route 220 in Pennsylvania: Freeway alignments

 The first sections of a freeway alignment of US 220 were begun in the mid-1960s with the construction of I-80 through the state.
 The first section of freeway solely dedicated to US 220 was opened in 1967 from Avis to Jersey Shore.
 The next few years saw the rapid development of an expressway/freeway along the US 220 corridor, including the completion of the Bedford Bypass in 1970, and the final section of expressway north of I-80 completed in 1978.
 The expressway from south of Athens to the Southern Tier Expressway was completed in 1974.

 1996 saw the adoption of the designation I-99 between Bedford and I-80.

 Future

 PennDOT plans to upgrade the interchange with Interstate 80 in Bellefonte to a high-speed expressway-grade interchange, bringing I-99 to Interstate Highway Standards.
-The project is expected to start in 2022, following the completion of a related project for a local I-80 interchange with PA 26.
+The project is expected to start in the summer of 2024, following the completion of a related project for a local I-80 interchange with PA 26.